BlueBrain/sonata-extension/source/sonata_config.rst

 It is a dictionary with keys being node population names contained in the nodes_file and the values are dictionaries with the same properties as in `components`_.
 There is also one additional field `type` used to denote the population type.

+- The `populations` dictionary should contain only the node populations that are part of the circuit.
+  It must contain at least one population, but it doesn't need to contain all the populations present in the `nodes_file` if there are more.
+  It cannot be empty because it would mean that it's incomplete (ie: a population that should have been added, wasn't), or that the `nodes_file` shouldn't be added to the circuit.
+- The dictionary associated to each population may be empty if the components properties don't need to be overridden: see the `node_population_c` in the example that follows.

 .. _sonata_config_node_type:

 .. table::